Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ## Physical Carrier Sense
-_Physical Carrier Sense is the process of a device checking the frequency to determine whether the medium is in use or not._
+_Physical Carrier Sense is the process of a device checking the frequency (at physical layer) to determine whether the medium is in use or not._

+Hint: Physical Carrier Sense is based on CCA (Clear Channel Assessment).
+CCA asks the Physical Layer: "Is there anyone else transmitting"?.
+To do that CCA is comprise of 2 things:

+- `Carrier Sense (CS)` AKA `Preamble Detect (PD)`: Detects and measures 802.11 encoded signals, better known as Preamble Header (PHY layer 1).
+This means, if CS can "see" a Preamble Header and be able to decode it (generally`-82dBm`) then it can communicate. <br><br>
+- Energy Detect (ED): Measures all RF energy around the antenna.

+## Physical Carrier Sense